 Featured Updates

 The federal government has made changes that significantly impact all Affordable Care Act health insurance marketplaces, including Get Covered New Jersey.
-These federal updates affect 2026 health insurance plans and the Open Enrollment Period, which runs November 1, 2025, through January 31, 2026.
+These federal updates affected 2026 health insurance plans.

-Since 2021, the federal government provided increased financial help to Marketplace consumers through enhanced premium tax credits.
+Prior to 2021, the federal government provided advanced premium tax credits to eligible individuals to buy health coverage through Get Covered New Jersey.
+Beginning in 2021, the federal government provided increased financial help to Marketplace consumers through enhanced premium tax credits.
 Many New Jerseyans qualified for record levels of financial help.
-Congress did not extend the enhanced premium tax credits and this increased financial help ended on December 31, 2025.
+However, Congress did not extend the enhanced premium tax credits and this increased financial help ended on December 31, 2025.

 While financial help will still be available, many enrollees will receive less than they did before, resulting in higher premiums for most health insurance plans in 2026.